derekphilipau/museum-nextjs-search/README.md

 ### Loading the data

-The main data file with collection objects is `./data/BkM/json/collections.jsonl`.
-It has been gzipped to fit into github.
-Just run `gunzip collections.jsonl.gz` to decompress it.

-`importDataCommand.ts` will load data from .jsonl files in the `data/BkM/json/` directory into Elasticsearch indices. **_Warning: This will erase Elasticsearch indices._**
+The main data file with collection objects is `./data/BrooklynMuseum/archivesSpaceDCRecords.jsonl.gz`.  `importDataCommand.ts` will load compressed data from .jsonl.gz files in the `data/BrooklynMuseum/` directory into Elasticsearch indices. **_Warning: This will erase Elasticsearch indices._**

 From the command line, run: